VerifyTests/Verify/docs/mdsource/naming.source.md

 ## UniqueTestName

-The file prefix uses [XunitContext UniqueTestName](https://github.com/SimonCropp/XunitContext#uniquetestname).
+The file prefix uses the test name.

+### UseName

+A custom test name can be used via `UseName`

+snippet: UseName

+Will result in `TheCustomName.verified.txt`.

+snippet: UseNameFluent

+Will result in `TheCustomNameFluent.verified.txt`.

 ## UniqueFor